Study summary

 Immune therapies work with the body’s immune system to treat a number of cancers.
 They work with T-cells, a type of white blood cell, to target and attack specific tumors.
 However, some tumors can become resistant to attack by T-cells over time.
 They do this by sending “off” signals to T-cells.
 The researchers are finding ways to switch the T-cells back on.

 Before a treatment can be approved for use, clinical studies need to be done.
 This study will provide more information on ASP1570 in adults with advanced solid tumors.
-ASP1570 will either be given by itself, or given with another medicine called pembrolizumab, or given with a standard cancer therapy.
+ASP1570 will either be given by itself, or given with another medicine called pembrolizumab, given with a standard cancer therapy, or given together with pembrolizumab and other medicines called pemetrexed and carboplatin.

 The main aims of this study are: